martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 Use of date correction allows requests that use the correction to be correlated.
-An immediate retry of an identical request with an update `Date` header field only provides the server with the ability to identify where the correction originated, but making multiple requests with the same correction links all of those requests.
+An immediate retry of an identical request with an update `Date` header field only provides the server with the ability to match the retry to the original request, but making multiple requests with the same correction links all of those requests.

 Anything other than an immediate retry requires careful consideration of the